 Before We Begin, What Is "OTS" Again?

 "OTS" stands for "On the spot queen rearing" as coined and discovered by Mel Disselkoen.
 You can buy his 2016 book on the subject here.
 Essentially, Mel discovered that you can easily direct the bees to raise queen cells on any frame with 36-hour or younger larvae by moving the queen to another hive and notching below said larvae.
-The original now-queenless colony will quickly raise high-quality queen cells and queens you can use to requeen and/or increase your colony count.
+The original now-queenless colony will quickly raise high-quality queen cells you can use to requeen or increase your colony count.

 And, Tell Me Again: Why Does OTS Work?

-I've personally seen OTS prove itself time and again among beekeepers of all ages, experience-level and skill.
+I've personally seen OTS prove itself time and again among beekeepers of all ages, experience-levels and skill.
 It just works.
 In fact, it's so simple, many beekeepers refuse to believe its merits and some even disparage the idea.
 But, for those of us "OTS-ers" who maintain and grow apiaries, sell bees and honey year after year... well, we KNOW it works!

 Here's a few reasons why OTS works:

 - OTS is done right at the hive, in your apiary, when you're ready.

 - It is very quick and simple, with the initial notching and splitting done in a few minutes per colony.